1/16/2015 – Facebook

 What single most profound health-impacting event has happened over the last 150 years?

-The large-scale industrialized mining and manufacturing of lead —ushering in an era of the global proliferation of products containing this heavy metal, that is one of the most potent neurotoxins known to man.
+The large-scale industrialized mining and manufacturing of Lead — ushered in an era of the global proliferation of products containing this heavy metal, which is one of the most potent neurotoxins known to man.

-A study by Leonardo Trasande that estimated the total cost of Lead Poisoning in America today came up with (in 2011) a figure of $50.9 BILLION ANNUALLY.
-[The total cost of ALL environmental illnesses assesed in that study was $76.6 BILLION ANNUALLY, and lead accounted for more than two thirds of that total cost.
+A study by Leonardo Trasande estimated that the total cost of Lead Poisoning in America today is (as of 2011) a figure of $50.9 BILLION ANNUALLY.
+(The total cost of ALL environmental illnesses assessed in that study was $76.6 BILLION ANNUALLY, and Lead accounted for more than two-thirds of that total cost.)

-[And this $50.9 BILLION annual cost is actually a conservative amount by all estimations.]
+This $50.9 BILLION annual cost is actually a conservative amount by all estimations.

 Can we prevent it from impacting our children?